 |Shared By:||Nate Ball on Sep 28, 2012|

 If you live north or west of Taipei main station, it's super-close.
 From city center, it's a third as far as Long Dong by scooter.
 If have a car (thus can take the highway), it's half as far from city center.
 If you take public transportation, and thus have to walk to the trail entrance, it depends on where you're coming from.

 In spite of its convenient location in the heart of a major metropolitan city, the cliff does not see many climbers.
-Though it can be quickly covered in vegetation and debris if not maintained, it is now (as of May 2016) mostly clean.
-Though short and dirty, there are quite a few gems amongst the rough.
+Though it can be quickly covered in vegetation and debris if not maintained, the wall was thoroughly rejuvenated in May 2016.
+Though short and sometimes scruffy, there are quite a few gems amongst the rough.
 The rock is typically slabby with horizontals and crimpy features.
-There are even a few short vertical systems.
-Top anchors are now all rigged with links, but bolts may be far apart or rigged with singular links that cause rope twist when lowered through.
+There are even a few short crack systems.
+Top anchors are rigged with links, but bolts may be far apart or rigged with singular links that cause rope twist when lowered through.